 PRO’S TIP Resist the magnet to the right

 The longest Par 3.
-A daunting hole for the men as their tee shot requires a carry over a bush filled donga.
+A daunting hole from the blue and white tees as the shot requires a carry over a bush filled donga.
 Par here is a score to be proud of.

 PRO’S TIP Club up here, it’s further than it looks!